richardaubin/co-cart/README.md

 #### Why our API makes sense

-CoCart chose to support WooCommerce because it was missing a key component to decouple WooCommerce via the REST API efficiently.
-CoCart provides a **flexible and efficient** way to build cutting-edge stores with WooCommerce at its core.
+CoCart chose to support WooCommerce because it provides a more efficient way to decouple WooCommerce via the REST API.
+Our intuitive API handles management, calculations, and processing, delivering optimal performance across any configuration.

 #### 🔧 Built to Solve Real Headless Challenges